praw-dev/praw/.github/CONTRIBUTING.rst

 1. If you are fixing an already filed issue, please indicate your intentions by commenting on the issue.
 This act will hopefully minimize any duplicate work.
-2. Before committing, make sure to install Pre-Commit_ and the pre-commit hooks, which ensures any new code conforms to our quality and style guidelines.
+2. Before committing, make sure to install pre-commit_ and the pre-commit hooks, which ensures any new code conforms to our quality and style guidelines.
 To do so, install the linting dependencies with ``pip install praw[lint]``, then by the hooks with ``pre-commit install``.
 They will now run automatically every time you commit.
 If one